-These routines are helpful, sure, but are they the only solution to the problems they are meant to solve?
-It seems to me that if something is causing you enough discomfort to be noticeable – even if only irregularly – it’s worth looking into alternatives.
+These routines are helpful, sure, but are they the only solution to the problems they’re meant to solve?
+It seems to me that if something is causing you enough discomfort to be noticeable, even if only irregularly, it’s worth looking into alternatives.

 Think about this the next time you find yourself chafing under the burden of routine.
-If you system is imperfect, why not investigate other solutions?
+If your system is imperfect, why not investigate other solutions?

-The worst that can happen is that you’ll find there are risks involved with the alternatives (getting laser eye surgery, for example, has many risks involved) and you’ll have one more decision to make.
+The worst that can happen is that you’ll find there are risks involved with the alternatives (getting laser eye surgery, for example, involves many risks) and you’ll have one more decision to make.

 But that decision could mean the difference between a lifetime of eye torture and the possibility of waking up in the morning being able to see.
 Taking responsibility for your own destiny leads to a better outcome, while just riding the winds of chance will seldom lead to an optimal end result.